Asmaarali/food-online/mynotes.md

 13) setup new app menu create model class category and fooditem and setup adminpanel,,making form and adding category by form performing crud operations add update delete to category
 14) error during adding same category from diff vendor..remove unique in models from category_name(personal prefference)
 15) add food crud ,,showing category of loggedin user rather than showing all..fixing issue of profile pic and cover for new user like put in if condition so if there then it will show
+16) create new app marketplace show vendor on home page ..add slug field on models and update the registerVendor form to auto create slug field..concotenate the id with slug field in registerVendor because vendor name is not unique and slug should be unique.... now implement slug into url of marketplace to go vendor details page